 1940: John Steinbeck is awarded the Pulitzer Prize for his novel "The Grapes of Wrath."

-1937: Boxer Rubin "Hurricane" Carter, who fought professionally as a middleweight boxer from 1961 to 1966, is born in Clifton, N.J.
+1937: Boxer Rubin "Hurricane" Carter, who fought professionally as a middleweight boxer from 1961 to 1966, is born in Clifton, New Jersey.
 Carter was tried and convicted twice for a 1966 triple homicide, but the second conviction was overturned in 1985 and he was not retried.
 He became famous thanks to Bob Dylan's 1975 song "Hurricane" and the 1999 movie "The Hurricane," starring Denzel Washington.
 Carter died of prostate cancer at age 76 on April 20, 2014.

-1937: The German zeppelin Hindenburg catches fire and is destroyed within a minute while attempting to dock at Lakehurst, N.J.
+1937: The German zeppelin Hindenburg catches fire and is destroyed within a minute while attempting to dock at Lakehurst, New Jersey.
 Of the 97 people on board, 35 people died, along with one death among the ground crew.
 The disaster was the subject of spectacular newsreel coverage and the incident destroyed public confidence in the hydrogen-filled airships, marking the end of an era.

-1931: Baseball Hall of Fame center fielder Willie Mays, who spent the majority of his major-league career with the New York and San Francisco Giants before finishing with the New York Mets, is born in Westfield, Ala.
+1931: Baseball Hall of Fame center fielder Willie Mays, who spent the majority of his major-league career with the New York and San Francisco Giants before finishing with the New York Mets, is born in Westfield, Alabama.
 Mays won two MVP awards and tied Stan Musial's record with 24 appearances in the All-Star Game.
 He ended his career with 660 home runs, third at the time of his retirement, and currently fourth all-time, won a record-tying 12 Gold Gloves, was named the 1951 National League Rookie of the Year, and won a World Series title in 1954 with the Giants.

-1915: Filmmaker and actor Orson Welles, whose first movie was 1941's "Citizen Kane," often ranked as one of the all-time greatest films, is born George Orson Welles in Kenosha, Wis.
+1915: Filmmaker and actor Orson Welles, whose first movie was 1941's "Citizen Kane," often ranked as one of the all-time greatest films, is born George Orson Welles in Kenosha, Wisconsin.
 An outsider to the studio system, he directed a total of only 13 movies in his career, including the critically acclaimed "The Magnificent Ambersons" and "Touch of Evil."
 He also worked extensively in theater and radio, including the now legendary 1938 broadcast of H.G.
 Wells' "The War of the Worlds."
 He died from a heart attack on Oct.
 10, 1985, at age 70.

 1915: Babe Ruth of the Boston Red Sox hits the first of his 714 major-league home runs in a 4-3 loss to the New York Yankees at the Polo Grounds.